TlunK/elevatorSimulator/readme.md

 A precompiled `server.exe` is also provided in the repo.
 You can use it if it works.

 # Run
-Please make sure `server.cpp` is compiled and `server.exe` is put under the working directory.
 ```shell
 python simulator.py
 ```
+Please make sure `server.cpp` is compiled and `server.exe` is put under the working directory.
+Do not run `server.exe` directly.

 # Configuration